Cross-domain Recommender Systems via Multimodal Domain Adaptation: Experiment

 \item \textbf{Textual Collaborative Filtering (TCF)}~\cite{yu2020semi}: TCF aims to enhance the representation of a user or item by combining its textual representation with features extracted from the interaction data.

-\item \textbf{Text-enhanced Domain Adaptation Recommendation (TDAR) }~\cite{yu2020semi}: TDAR is a semi-supervised domain adaptation-based cross-domain recommendation model that considers TCF as a base model to align embedding of entities (users or items) across domain based on textual features. \end{itemize}
+\item \textbf{Text-enhanced Domain Adaptation Recommendation (TDAR) }~\cite{yu2020semi}: TDAR is a semi-supervised domain adaptation-based cross-domain recommendation model that considers TCF as a base model to align embedding of entities (users or items) across domain based on textual features.

+\item \AS{\textbf{Cross-Domain Recommendation via Aspect Transfer Network (CATN \& CATN-separate)} ~\cite{zhao2020catn}: This approach aims to extract user and item aspects from the review data, and learn aspect correlations across domains through a global aspect representation with attention (CATN-separate).
+Further, the user's aspect representation is enhanced by incorporating auxiliary reviews from like-minded users (CATN).} \end{itemize}

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-We evaluated the models' performance using two evaluation measures: $F_1$-score and Normalized Discounted Cumulative Gain (NDCG).
-The $F_1$-score is the harmonic mean of precision and recall, where precision denotes the fraction of relevant items among the recommended items and recall is the fraction of relevant items recommended among the total relevant items.
-On the other hand, NDCG is a measure of ranking quality that considers the position of the item in the recommendation set for evaluating the model performance.
-The model performance is evaluated in a top-\textit{k} recommendation scenario, where we considered different values of $k$ from the set $\{2, 5, 10, 15, 20\}$.
+\adamya{To assess the models' performance, we utilized two metrics: the $F_1$-score and Normalized Discounted Cumulative Gain (NDCG).
+The $F_1$-score represents the harmonic mean of precision and recall.
+Precision measures the proportion of relevant items among the recommended items, while recall indicates the fraction of relevant items recommended among the total relevant items.
+Conversely, NDCG is a metric evaluating the ranking quality, considering the item's position in the recommendation set to evaluate the model's performance.} The model performance is evaluated in a top-\textit{k} recommendation scenario, where we considered different values of $k$ from the set $\{2, 5, 10, 15, 20\}$.